 This course is designed to assist the student in developing knowledge, skills, values, meanings and experiences associated with comprehensive nursing care for diverse infants; children, adolescents and their families and communities.
 Emphasis is placed on provision of individualized care based on growth and developmental needs.
 Prerequisites: Completion of all N 200 level courses.
 Corequisite: N 323.
 Three lecture hours plus three clinical per week.
+Concurrent enrollment in NLAB 307 is required.
 Four credits.